bluemont/kria/README.md

 ## Before Running the REPL or Tests

 This section is intended for developers who want to run the included tests with `lein test` or start a REPL with `lein repl`.
+You'll need to do two
+things: compile the Java sources and enable Riak Search.

+### Compile Java

-Before you can do either, you'll need to compile the `*.java` files by running:
+Before you can run `lein test` or `lein repl`, you'll need to compile the `*.java` files by running:

     lein with-profile base javac